awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-first-instance.md

 region=us-west-1
 ```

+To be able to send the CloudWatch data to a different region, make sure the IAM role that you attached to this instance has permissions to write the CloudWatch data in that region\.

 Following is an example of using the `aws configure` command to create a named profile for the CloudWatch agent\.
 This example assumes that you are using the default profile name of `AmazonCloudWatchAgent`\.

 **To create the AmazonCloudWatchAgent profile for the CloudWatch agent**
 + Type the following command and follow the prompts:

   ```